Urology Services in Waldorf, MD

 A varicocele is a varicose vein of the testicle and scrotum that may cause pain, infertility in men, and possibly lead to testicular atrophy (shrinkage of the testicles).
 It is a condition that affects approximately 10 percent of men.
 In healthy veins within the scrotum, one-way valves allow blood to flow from the testicles and scrotum back to the heart.
 In a varicocele, these valves do not function properly and sometimes fail.
 This can cause a reverse flow of blood which stretches and enlarges the tiny veins around the testicle.
 This tangled network of blood vessels, or varicose veins, is called a varicocele.

-cross section illustration of left testicle with enlarged, dilated varicose veins in need of varicocele embolization treatment
+left testicle with enlarged, dilated varicose veins in need of varicocele embolization treatment

 Varicocele Embolization